If you have a Pensioner Concession Card, you're eligible for a 50 per cent discount on travel and for Victorian residents only, free travel vouchers.

 You're eligible for annual free travel vouchers if you're a Victorian resident and a Pensioner Concession Card holder.

-From 2020, eligible customers need to register to receive their allocation of free travel vouchers.
+You'll need to register to receive your allocation of free travel vouchers.
 Find out more and register to receive free travel vouchers.

 If you use the Centrelink Express Plus mobile app, you can use Digital Wallet to store your Pensioner Concession Card on your phone instead of carrying the physical card.

-To find out more about Pensioner Concession Cards and Digital Wallet, visit the Department of Human Services website.
+To find out more about Pensioner Concession Cards and Digital Wallet, visit the Services Australia website.

 How to travel